Nathaniel

 Variants and forms of the first name Nathaniel: around the world

-Some celebrities and characters bearing the first name Nathaniel
+Some celebrities and characters named Nathaniel

 Symbolism and character associated with the first name Nathaniel